Yash-Aparajit/Asset_Compliance_Manager/README.md

 - Full transaction rollback on error
 - UPSERT logic using `asset_code`
 - Safe to run multiple times
-- Available to multiple roles
+- Accessible to multiple roles

 ---